ABOUT HAVERON FINE ART

 Xander works to utilise thorough art historical study to enrich collectors' appreciation for artworks, whose long physical lifespans so often undergo regular changes of ownership, favour, and attribution.
 The (often surprising) multiplicity of artworks' lived histories can provide fascinating historical insights, and vastly enhance the pleasure of an artwork enjoyed in one's private space.

-Based between London and Oxfordshire, Haveron Fine Art operates as an online-only gallery with in-person viewings available upon request.
-The website showcases artworks currently available for purchase, with focused research and cataloguing which serves to demonstrate Xander's considered approach.
-As a relatively(!) fresh-faced 25-year-old working independently and self-funded, Haveron Fine Art constitutes a significant personal endeavour for Xander.
+Based between London, Edinburgh, and Oxford, Haveron Fine Art operates as an online-only gallery with in-person viewings available upon request.
+The website showcases artworks currently available for purchase, with focused research and cataloguing which serves to demonstrate Xander and Cameron's considered approach.

 Please direct any enquiries to xander@haveronfineart.co.uk.
 Xander would be pleased to discuss the available works, acquisitions, and general observations.